bgamari/ghc-wiki-import/type-nats/basics.md

 ```

-While the type of `fromSing` looks a bit complex at first it is actually quite simple:
+The function `fromSing` has an interesting type: it maps singletons to ordinary values,
-given a singleton type, it will return either an integer or a string, depending on the *kind* of
+but the type of the result depends on the *kind* of the index of the singleton.
-its index.
-So, if we apply it to a value of type `Sing 3` we would get the number `3`, but,
+So, if we apply it to a value of type `Sing 3` we would get the *number* `3`, but,
-if we apply to a value of type `Sing "hello"` we would get the string "hello".
+if we apply to a value of type `Sing "hello"` we would get the *string* "hello".